CrypticT1tan/color-palette/README.md

 # COLOR PALETTE 🎨

-Eyedropper application that allows you to extract colors and hex codes from any image file on your computer.
+Eyedropper application that allows you to extract colors and hex codes from the pixels of any image file on your computer.
 Made with the Python Tkinter and Pillow library.

 ---